ASVspoof 5: Evaluation of Spoofing, Deepfake, and Adversarial Attack Detection Using Crowdsourced Speech: Results and submissions

 A summary of top-performing systems is presented to the top of Table~\ref{tab:system_summary}.
 To facilitate comparisons, systems are decomposed into four major components that define the training and inference pipeline: data augmentation, the acoustic frontend, backend classifier, and sub-system fusion.
 In terms of data augmentation, the best-performing systems for the closed condition rely primarily on digital signal processing (DSP) techniques (e.g., SpecAugment~\cite{park19e_interspeech}).
 A number of submissions also incorporated RawBoost~\cite{rawboost}, codec compression, and speed perturbation.
 Perhaps unsurprisingly, there is no use of SSL frontends, quite possibly due to the lack of sufficient training data permitted under the closed condition.
 Instead, the dominant acoustic representation is mel spectrograms processed typically using deep neural classifiers such as ResNet~\cite{he2016deep}, raw waveform inputs like for AASIST~\cite{jung2022aasist}, or hybrid architectures combining convolutional networks and vision-transformer modules (e.g., ConvViT-Base).
 Finally, most submissions are ensemble systems, with fusion strategies typically combining three-to-four subsystems using logistic regression or score-level averaging.

 A summary of results for a selection of 8 specific spoofing attacks\footnote{With full descriptions being available in~\cite{wang_asvspoof5database}, we provide here only essential details of specific attack algorithms.
 Results for the full complement of attack algorithms are available in the appendix.} is shown in Figure~\ref{fig:ana_t1}\subref{fig:ana_selected_attacks_t1_closed}.
 Boxplots illustrate the distribution in minDCF for the top 50\% of submissions, while results for the top 3 systems are illustrated by coloured markers.
 The most challenging attack is that of A19, the concatenative MaryTTS system~\cite{schroder11interspeech}.
 The lowest minDCFs are obtained for attacks A21 and A29, both contemporary zero-shot TTS systems~\cite{wang_asvspoof5database}.
+In the case of A19, CM systems trained using DNN-based spoof/deepfake data may fail to capture waveform concatenation artifacts.
+For example, abrupt changes in the fundamental frequency (F0) caused by waveform concatenation~\cite{kirchhubel22_interspeech} are unlikely to be present in DNN-based spoof/deepfakes (e.g., A01 in the training set) which generate speech with a smooth F0 trajectory.
 Thus, robust performance for relatively advanced attacks is no guarantee of protection against attacks implemented with legacy technology.
-The 5 right-most box plots in Figure~\ref{fig:ana_t1}\subref{fig:ana_selected_attacks_t1_closed} illustrate the impact of adversarial attacks applied to the base A17 zero-shot TTS system and the base A26 zero-shot VC system.
-For the former, the Malafide attack provokes a substantial increase in the minDCF for attacks A18.
-The Malacopula attack, when applied either alone to attack A26 (giving A27) or in combination with Malafide to attack A17 (giving A30), is also damaging, albeit to a lesser extent.
-This is not entirely surprising given that, while Malafide targets the manipulation of spoof/deepfake detection systems, Malacopula targets ASV systems, whereas Track~1 concerns spoof/deepfake detection only.
-Interestingly, however, we observe the opposite for the top-1 system, the minDCF of which improves for both A30 and A27.